 - Network references this once and uses it once; early on (in a scene likely inspired by Christine Chubbock's suicide mentioned above), Howard Beale announces that he will be committing suicide on air at a later date.
 He is deterred from this by being given a new show after his on-air rant inspires record ratings.
 Later, when his ratings sag, his producers arrange for him to be assassinated live on the air.

-- In the sequel to Pet Sematary, the boy's actress mother is accidentally killed on the set of a movie when she's electrocuted by live wires.
+- In Pet Sematary Two, main character's actress mother is accidentally killed on the set of a movie when she's electrocuted by live wires.

 - In The Prestige, Christian Bale accidentally kills Hugh Jackman's wife during a magician stunt.

 - Don't forget that Hugh also kills himself repeatedly using a "teleporter" that creates a clone of him, dumping the original into a tank of water to drown.
 All while on-stage.
 He is one sick and twisted son of a bitch.

 - In Pulp Fiction Butch the boxer kills his opponent Floyd in the ring, leaving so quickly he doesn't know Floyd died until his getaway cab driver tells him what she heard on the radio.